fasiha/fullstack-cljs-tutorial/README.md

 # Notes

 ## Rename
-To rename the project from `sente-tutorial` to whatever else, find and replace all references to `sente-tutorial` with the new name in cljs and clj files (including `project.clj`), then rename the `src/sente_tutorial` directory appropriately (remember, dashes in Clojure namespaces must be replaced by underscores `_`).
+To rename the project from `web-tutorial` to whatever else, find and replace all references to `web-tutorial` with the new name in cljs and clj files (including `project.clj`), then rename the `src/web_tutorial` directory appropriately (remember, dashes in Clojure namespaces must be replaced by underscores `_`).